emberglazee/yt2hoi4/README.md

 # yt2hoi4

-> This project is a proof of context.
+> This project is a proof of concept.
 Unless you have [yt-dlp](https://github.com/yt-dlp/yt-dlp), [FFmpeg](https://ffmpeg.org), and [Bun](https://bun.sh) installed and ready to go, you will probably be better off with an alternative project, like the [Music Mod Creation Tool for Paradox Interactive Games](https://runite-drill.github.io/music-mod-creation-tool)

 Download a YouTube video or a playlist and generate a full Hearts of Iron 4 radio station (music) mod.